SecretFoundation/docs/docs/node-guides/run-full-node-mainnet.md

 you can move them to `/opt/secret/.sgx_secrets` and skip to **[step 16](#16-add-persistent-peers-to-your-configuration-file)** (if not working, try registering anyway).

 ### 8a.
+CURRENTLY BROKEN - SKIP TO 8b.
 Initialize secret enclave - Automatic Registration (EXPERIMENTAL)

-- **Note:** Automatic Registration currently does not work - please skip to step 8b.

 - **Note:** Make sure SGX is running or this step might fail.